influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 ### Auth0

-#### Creating an Auth0 Application
+#### Creating an Auth0 application

 To begin authenticating Chronograf users with Auth0, you will need to have an Auth0 account and [register an Auth0 client](https://auth0.com/docs/clients) within their dashboard.

-Auth0 clients should be configured as "Regular Web Applications" with the "Token Endpoint Authentication" set to "None".
+Auth0 clients should be configured as `Regular Web Applications` with the `Token Endpoint Authentication` set to `None`.
-Clients must have the "Allowed Callback URLs" set to "https://www.example.com/oauth/auth0/callback" and the "Allowed Logout URLs" to "https://www.example.com", substituting "example.com" for the [`PUBLIC_URL`](/chronograf/v1.4/administration/configuration/#public-url) of your Chronograf instance.
+Clients must have the `Allowed Callback URLs` set to `https://www.example.com/oauth/auth0/callback` and the `Allowed Logout URLs` to `https://www.example.com`, substituting `example.com` for the [`PUBLIC_URL`](/chronograf/v1.4/administration/configuration/#public-url) of your Chronograf instance.

 Finally, clients must be set to be ["OIDC Conformant"](https://auth0.com/docs/api-auth/intro#how-to-use-the-new-flows).

-Click save, and then take note of your Domain, Client ID, and Secret at the top of the page.
+Click **Save**, and then take note of your Domain, Client ID, and Secret at the top of the page.
 These should be inserted into the following environment variables:

 * `AUTH0_DOMAIN`